Public bodies, including local-authority-maintained schools, are covered by the public sector equality duty in the Equality Act 2010.

 We are committed to providing a fully accessible environment which values and includes all pupils, staff, parents and visitors, regardless of age, education, physical, sensory, social, spiritual, emotional and cultural needs.
 We are committed to promoting positive attitudes and challenging negative attitudes about disability and accessibility, and to developing a culture of awareness, tolerance and inclusion.

-The accessibility plan can be viewed by clicking on the links below plan is attached.
+The accessibility plan can be viewed by clicking on the link below.
 The plan is reviewed every three years, and includes aims and objectives.